Communities

 (1) Not having decoupling capacitors is an error.
 (2) The battery powered circuit with wireless communication is an analysis of patient isolation.
 It sounds reasonable.
 (3) Only 2-lead ECG is AC-coupled.
 3-lead id DC coupled.
 DC offset is removed from electrolytic effect will be present on both electrodes, so it will be canceled (subtracted) by the InAmp.
 The residual DC offset is removed downstream of the InAmp DC offset correction loop around the InAmp, or an analog high- or band-pass filter, or a DSP high- or band-pass filter.

-Carl‭ wrote about 1 year ago
+Carl‭ wrote over 1 year ago

 @NickAlexeev Please post an answer to this question.
 You have peaked my interest, but writing this in the comment section is not the proper way I feel.
 Please explain what the addition of decoupling capacitors would do to the circuit.

-Lundin‭ wrote about 1 year ago
+Lundin‭ wrote over 1 year ago

 Carl‭ It's standard practice to always put a 100nF cap close to the supply pin on every IC on the board (unless the IC datasheet comes with specific recommendations).
 Particularly so on 2 layer boards since you'll have much worse EMC characteristics without a ground plane.